2014 Cadillac CTS review

 Curious how Cadillac CTS trims differ?
 Use our side-by-side vehicle comparison to see the differences and similarities

-Performance 2WD 2D Coupe
+Premium 2D Coupe 2WD

 Standard Features